flinker-app/docsfx/docs/ifc-viewer-architecture-and-data-protection.md

 > [!IMPORTANT]
 > **Why Choose Flinker Microsoft BIM Apps?
 Enterprise-Grade Security:**
 > Thanks to this architecture, the Flinker IFC Viewer App is especially suitable for large enterprises and organizations with highly sensitive data and extremely strict security or compliance requirements.
-> No data leaves your Microsoft 365 tenant—making it an ideal choice for corporations, public sector institutions, or any company with rigorous IT governance and data protection standards.
+> No data leaves your Microsoft 365 tenant.
+This makes it an ideal choice for corporations, public sector institutions, or any company with rigorous IT governance and data protection standards.

 ## Integration and Operating Model